-Next to them were the two high speed catamarans of Hellenic Seaways operating on the Saronic Gulf: the FLYINGCAT 5 and the FLYINGCAT 3.
+Next to them were the two high speed catamarans of Hellenic Seaways operating on the Saronic Gulf, namely the FLYINGCAT 5 and the FLYINGCAT 3.
 Both ships operate on the Piraeus-Poros-Hydra-Ermioni-Spetses-Porto Cheli line.

 On the right of the APOLLON HELLAS was the small passenger ship SALAMIS EXPRESS I of Salamis Express, which was spending her second straight season on the Piraeus-Salamina line.

-After my mother and my grandmother arrived, we immediately went onboard the POSIDON HELLAS.
-Upon boarding the ship, I spotted the FLYINGCAT 5 departing the port of Piraeus.
+After my mother and my grandmother arrived, we immediately embarked onboard the POSIDON HELLAS.
+Upon our embarkation, I spotted the FLYINGCAT 5 departing the port of Piraeus.

 The FLYINGCAT 5 following us right from behind.
-2017 marked her second season operating on the Saronic Gulf, the previous time being during the summer of 2014.
+The summer of 2017 marked her second season operating on the Saronic Gulf, the previous time being during the summer of 2014.
 Apart from these two years, she has been operating on the Sporades, on the Agios Konstantinos-Volos-Skiathos-Skopelos-Alonissos line.

 The FLYINGCAT 3 resting in Piraeus.
 This was the ship's second consecutive season operating full-time on the Saronic Gulf.
-Indeed, two years ago (2015), she combined her services to the Cyclades (on the Piraeus-Serifos-Sifnos-Koufonisi line) with a few extra trips on the Piraeus-Hydra-Spetses line, providing additional service to these islands which were also being served by two other Hellenic Seaways catamarans, the FLYINGCAT 1 (which was sold in 2016 to Turkish company Bursa Deniz Otobüsleri) and the FLYINGCAT 6, which spent the 2017 season on the Sporades (on the Agios Konstantinos-Volos-Skiathos-Skopelos-Alonissos line) after switching services with her sister ship, the FLYINGCAT 5.
+Indeed, two years ago (2015), she combined her services to the Cyclades (on the Piraeus-Serifos-Sifnos-Koufonisi line) with a few extra trips on the Piraeus-Hydra-Spetses line, hence providing additional service to these islands which were also being served by two other catamarans of Hellenic Seaways, namely the FLYINGCAT 1 (which was sold in 2016 to the Turkish company Bursa Deniz Otobüsleri) and the FLYINGCAT 6, which spent the 2017 season on the Sporades (on the Agios Konstantinos-Volos-Skiathos-Skopelos-Alonissos line) after switching services with her sister ship, the FLYINGCAT 5.

 The FLYINGCAT 5 following us as we head towards the exit of the port of Piraeus.

-As we are moving towards the port's exit, we can now see the ships from the E4, E5, E6 and E7 gates.
-There was the cruiseferry PREVELIS of ANEK Lines, which had arrived earlier in the morning from her service on the Kasos-Karpathos lifeline.
+As we are moving towards the port's exit, we could now see the ships from the E4, E5, E6 and E7 gates.
+There, I saw the cruiseferry PREVELIS of ANEK Lines, which had arrived earlier in the morning from her service on the Kasos-Karpathos lifeline.

-The FLYINGCAT 5 leaving the port of Piraeus right behind us.
+The FLYINGCAT 5 seen leaving the port of Piraeus right behind us.

-Next to the PREVELIS was her ANEK Lines fleetmate, the EL.
+Next to the PREVELIS was her fleetmate, the cruiseferry EL.
 VENIZELOS.
-The 2017 summer season marked her return on the Piraeus-Chania line after five years of absence, replacing the KYDON which was chartered to Ferries del Caribe on the Caribbean Sea.
+The 2017 season marked her return on the Piraeus-Chania line after five years of absence, whereupon she replaced the KYDON which was chartered to Ferries Del Caribe on the Caribbean Sea.

 Next to the EL.
-VENIZELOS was the other ANEK Lines ship operating in Crete: the KRITI II, which is deployed on the Piraeus-Heraklion line.
+VENIZELOS was the other ship of ANEK Lines operating in Crete, namely the KRITI II, which is deployed on the Piraeus-Heraklion line.

-The three ANEK Lines ferries that operated in Crete (and on the Aegean Sea as a whole) in 2017 seen together in Piraeus.
+The three ferries of ANEK Lines that operated in Crete (and on the Aegean Sea as a whole) in 2017 seen together in Piraeus.
 These were the KRITI II, the EL.
 VENIZELOS and the PREVELIS.

-On the port side was the cruise ship CELESTYAL OLYMPIA of Celestyal Cruises.
-The 2017 season was her sixth with her current owners (who were known as Louis Hellenic Cruise Lines, or simply Louis Cruises, until 2015), and her third under her current name (she was previously known as the LOUIS OLYMPIA).
+On the port side, I noticed the cruise ship CELESTYAL OLYMPIA of Celestyal Cruises.
+The 2017 season was her sixth with her current owners (who were known as Louis Hellenic Cruise Lines, or simply Louis Cruises, until 2015), and her third under her current name (as she was previously known as the LOUIS OLYMPIA).

-In front of the KRITI II was her main Heraklion competitor, the KNOSSOS PALACE of Minoan Lines, which also operates on the Piraeus-Heraklion line.
+In front of the KRITI II was her one of her main competitors, namely the KNOSSOS PALACE of Minoan Lines, which also operates on the Piraeus-Heraklion line.

 The KNOSSOS PALACE is the flagship of Minoan Lines since her delivery to the company in 2000.
 She has spent her entire career on the Piraeus-Heraklion line alongside her sister ship, the FESTOS PALACE.
 Both ships are considered to be among the best ships the Greek coastal service has ever seen.

-In front of the KNOSSOS PALACE was the fleetmate of the FLYINGCAT 5, the gigantic NISSOS RODOS of Hellenic Seaways, which operates on the Piraeus-Paros-Naxos-Patmos-Ikaria-Fournoi-Samos-Chios-Mytilene-Limnos Kavala lifeline.
+In front of the KNOSSOS PALACE, I saw a fleetmate of the FLYINGCAT 5, namely the gigantic ferry NISSOS RODOS of Hellenic Seaways, which operates on the Piraeus-Paros-Naxos-Patmos-Ikaria-Fournoi-Samos-Chios-Mytilene-Limnos Kavala lifeline.

-The NISSOS RODOS in what was her third consecutive season operating on the Cyclades and on the Northeast Aegean Sea.
+The NISSOS RODOS seen during what was her third consecutive season operating on the Cyclades and on the Northeast Aegean Sea.
 She had also spent one season on the Aegean Sea, back in 2010, when she was deployed on the Piraeus-Paros-Kos-Rhodes line.

-As we are heading towards the exit of the port of Piraeus, we can see (when they are present) the ferries that operate on the Dodecanese.
-There was the flagship of Superfast Ferries, the much acclaimed SUPERFAST XII, which operated in 2017 on the Piraeus-Syros-Amorgos-Patmos-Leros-Kalymnos-Kos-Rhodes line.
+As we were heading towards the exit of the port of Piraeus, I saw the flagship of Superfast Ferries, the much-acclaimed SUPERFAST XII, which operated on the Piraeus-Syros-Amorgos-Patmos-Leros-Kalymnos-Kos-Rhodes line in 2017.

-The NISSOS RODOS resting in Piraeus prior to her long itinerary, which lasts almost two days.
-Ever since operating on the Northeast Aegean Sea lifeline, she has become a vital part of the Aegean Sea coastal service, and her service has been constantly praised by passengers and residents of the Northeast Aegean Sea Islands.
+The NISSOS RODOS seen resting in Piraeus prior to beginning her long itinerary, which lasts almost two days.
+Ever since she started operating on the Northeast Aegean Sea lifeline, she has become a vital ship on the Aegean Sea, and her service has been constantly praised by passengers and residents of the Northeast Aegean Sea Islands.

-The SUPERFAST XII resting in Piraeus.
-She has been in her current service since 2015, and has also received very favourable reviews from passengers and island residents alike.
+The SUPERFAST XII seen resting in Piraeus.
+She has been in her current service since 2015, and she has also received very favourable reviews from passengers and island residents alike.

-The NISSOS RODOS.
+The NISSOS RODOS seen in Piraeus.
 Owned by Hellenic Seaways since 2005, she has had an adventurous path in these past 12 years, spending time on the Corinth-Venice line on the Adriatic Sea as a Ro-Ro carrier with her owners, under charter to various companies (Grimaldi Lines, SAMC), and on the Aegean Sea.
-She was converted to a full-time passenger ship in 2010, and seems to have found a permanent spot within her company in her current service.
+She was converted to a full-time passenger ship in 2010, and she seems to have found a permanent spot within her company in her current service.

-The FLYINGCAT 5 behind us, along with the EL.
+The FLYINGCAT 5 seen sailing behind us, along with the EL.
 VENIZELOS which has also departed, and the APOLLON HELLAS on the right.

-The FLYINGCAT 5 exiting the port of Piraeus.
+The FLYINGCAT 5 seen exiting the port of Piraeus.